 YWS Critique Sandwich

-gives a helpful overview of the general format your reviews should take and
+) give a helpful overview of the general format your reviews can take and

 provide a framework to assist you in ensuring you're writing helpful reviews.

 A Rundown on Reviewing